panopticist/blindfoldchess/index.md

 ## Eliot Hearst and John Knott's *Blindfold Chess: History, Psychology, Techniques, Champions, World Records, and Important Games* is the definitive work on this fascinating topic.

-*Above:* Alexander Alekhine playing blindfold against 28 opponents in Paris in 1925, thus setting a new world record and surpassing the world record of 26 opponents he had set the year before. (*Credit:* The Edward Winter Collection.)
+<p class="caption">*Above:* Alexander Alekhine playing blindfold against 28 opponents in Paris in 1925, thus setting a new world record and surpassing the world record of 26 opponents he had set the year before. (*Credit:* The Edward Winter Collection.)</p>

 ---